This Website is not fully compatible with Internet Explorer.

 Aligning Commercial, Government and Research Engineering Simulation Efforts

-The focus of this ASSESS Initiative theme is to highlight and provide options to address the issue that the efforts related to advancing Engineering Simulation have three key but disjointed vectors (commercial, government, research).
-Although there have been significant advancements within each area, there has been little sharing of the new technologies across the different areas.
-There is a need to align the efforts in future development and implementation of simulation and systems engineering.
+The focus of this ASSESS Initiative theme was to highlight and provide options to address the issue that the efforts related to advancing Engineering Simulation have three key but disjointed vectors (commercial, government, research).
+Although there have been significant advancements within each area, there had been little sharing of the new technologies across the different areas.
+There was a need to align the efforts in future development and implementation of simulation and systems engineering.

 The Engineering Simulation efforts along these three vectors are very poorly aligned with a significant amount of “repeatedly reinventing the wheel.”
-The European Union has been working proactively in the last decade to address and resolve this issue while these efforts proceed in a manner that is close to oblivious to each other in North America.
+The European Union worked proactively in the 2010's/2020's to address and resolve this issue while these efforts proceed in a manner that is close to oblivious to each other in North America.

 • The research activities (universities and government) have no incentive to carry their research to deployment beyond the initial project funding.